luuducly/OfficeTools/src/WordTemplater/README.md

-**A useful cross-platform library to export Word template:
+**A useful cross-platform library to export Word template:**
-** - Format data with many build-in function (upper, lower, if, format:#,##0.00, MM/dd/yyyy...)
+ - Format data with many build-in function (upper, lower, if, format:#,##0.00, MM/dd/yyyy...)
  - Show or hide part of template with a condition
  - Repeat a part of template
  - Repeat a/multiple row of table